Azincourt Energy (CVE:AAZ) Shares Up 28.6% – What’s Next?

 Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) rose 28.6% during trading on Wednesday .
+(CVE:AAZ – Get Free Report) traded up 28.6% during mid-day trading on Wednesday .
 The stock traded as high as C$0.05 and last traded at C$0.05.
-Approximately 1,106,138 shares were traded during trading, an increase of 28% from the average daily volume of 861,045 shares.
+1,106,138 shares changed hands during mid-day trading, an increase of 28% from the average session volume of 861,045 shares.
 The stock had previously closed at C$0.04.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.
 The company was formerly known as Azincourt Uranium Inc and changed its name to Azincourt Energy Corp.